oneblink/bic-jqm/docs/MANUAL-TESTS.md

 - determine your machine's IP address

-- navigate mBaaS app to http://<IP>:9876/integration
+- navigate mBaaS app to the same answerSpace (e.g. "integration") http://<IP>:9876/integration

 - confirm answerSpace functionality as for the browser (above)